SoftwareAG/c8y-docs/src/documents/guides/reference/device-control.html.md

 ### PUT - Update a Bulk Operation

-Making update on a started bulk operation cancells it and creates/schedules a new one.
+Making update on a started bulk operation cancels it and creates/schedules a new one.

 Request body: Bulk Operation